14 Jun 2023

 U.S. Rail intermodal faces challenging 2023

 A list of challenges including weaker demand, a competitive truck market and a shift in U.S. port activity away from the West Coast to East and Gulf ports that utilize shorter inland hauls, point to a challenging 2023 for rail intermodal, predicts FTR Transportation Intelligence.
-During a webinar, Todd Tranausky, FTR vice president for […]
+During a webinar, Todd Tranausky, FTR vice president for rail […]

 Read More